luccadibe/knativeBenchmark/Readme.md

 - start a rough draft of the report. just eventing -> deployes the sequence and the workload generator container source. just destroy-eventing -> destroys the sequence and the workload generator container source.

+for the report:
+  im using in memory channels here, not kafka or rabbitmq, knative docs say that in memory channels are  not pod ready, but the other options are out of scope for this benchmark.

+The cloudevent we generate will have counter.
+We can compare sent vs received timestaps for each event id.

+Eventing scenario 1:
+  broker / trigger
+  a)
+  ContainerSource -> broker -> trigger -> Service
+  - container-source-1.yaml points to the broker
+  - broker.yaml points to the trigger
+  - trigger.yaml points to the service
+  - the service is a very simple http server that logs timestamps to a file. this way we are interested in the latency of the broker and the trigger. b) broker / trigger with many triggers
+  - we can deploy many triggers and see how they scale.

+Eventing scenario 2:
+  sequence
+  ContainerSource -> sequence -> Service
+  - container-source-2.yaml points to the sequence
+  - sequence.yaml points to the service
+  - the service is a very simple http server that logs timestamps to a file. this way we are interested in the latency of the sequence.
+  - we can analyse if the number of steps in the sequence is a bottleneck.

+Knative Functions - Serving
+Scenario 1:
+  hit a single function with max throughput.
+  - do this with different programming languages and templates.
+  - go , python , node , quarkus , springboot , typescript, rust
+  - do this with different function configurations. specifically interested in the autoscaling strategy.
+Possible values: "concurrency", "rps", "cpu", "memory" Scenario 2: scale up the number of functions and distribute the load among them.
+  - do this with just the go http template.

+-	resources

+		requests
+		cpu: A CPU resource request for the container with deployed function.
+See related Kubernetes docs.
+		memory: A memory resource request for the container with deployed function.
+See related Kubernetes docs. limits
+		cpu: A CPU resource limit for the container with deployed function.
+See related Kubernetes docs.
+		memory: A memory resource limit for the container with deployed function.
+See related Kubernetes docs.

+		from func.yaml:

+		options:
+		  scale:
+		    min: 0
+		    max: 10
+		    metric: concurrency
+		    target: 75
+		    utilization: 75
+		  resources:
+		    requests:
+		      cpu: 100m
+		      memory: 128Mi
+		    limits:
+		      cpu: 1000m
+		      memory: 256Mi
+		      concurrency: 100

+						containerConcurrency
+				int64	(Optional)
+				ContainerConcurrency specifies the maximum allowed in-flight (concurrent) requests per container of the Revision.
+Defaults to 0 which means concurrency to the application is not limited, and the system decides the target concurrency for the autoscaler.

+				timeoutSeconds
+				int64	(Optional)
+				TimeoutSeconds is the maximum duration in seconds that the request instance is allowed to respond to a request.
+If unspecified, a system default will be provided.

+				responseStartTimeoutSeconds
+				int64	(Optional)
+				ResponseStartTimeoutSeconds is the maximum duration in seconds that the request routing layer will wait for a request delivered to a container to begin sending any network traffic.

+				idleTimeoutSeconds
+				int64	(Optional)
+				IdleTimeoutSeconds is the maximum duration in seconds a request will be allowed to stay open while not receiving any bytes from the user’s application.
+If unspecified, a system default will be provided.

+					apiVersion: serving.knative.dev/v1
+				kind: Service
+				metadata:
+				  name: helloworld-go
+				  namespace: default
+				spec:
+				  template:
+				    metadata:
+				      annotations:
+					  	-> this needs to be patched to change the autoscaling strategy.
+						Possible values: "concurrency", "rps", "cpu", "memory"
+						for concurrency:
+				        autoscaling.knative.dev/metric: "concurrency"
+				        autoscaling.knative.dev/target-utilization-percentage: "70"

+						for rps:
+						autoscaling.knative.dev/metric: "rps"
+				        autoscaling.knative.dev/target: "150"

+						for cpu:
+						autoscaling.knative.dev/class: "hpa.autoscaling.knative.dev"
+				        autoscaling.knative.dev/metric: "cpu"
+				        autoscaling.knative.dev/target: "100"

+						for memory:
+						autoscaling.knative.dev/class: "hpa.autoscaling.knative.dev"
+				        autoscaling.knative.dev/metric: "memory"
+				        autoscaling.knative.dev/target: "75"
+	*/

+TODO rn:

+find out default autoscaling strategy. -> idk .( test new actions of deployer. -> done they work!
+Prometheus metrics confirm everything is working fine, and extract metrics via justfile -> still todo Create justfile pipeline for the benchmark. -> part 1 done
+Part 2 is knative eventing pipeline
+1) test all functions:
+curl http://localhost:8080 --header "Host:  empty-rust-http.functions.example.com" -> true
+curl http://localhost:8080 --header "Host:  empty-quarkus-http.functions.example.com" -> "true"
+curl http://localhost:8080 --header "Host:  empty-springboot-http.functions.example.com -> true
+curl http://localhost:8080 --header "Host:  empty-go.functions.example.com -> true
+curl http://localhost:8080 --header "Host:  empty-ts-http.functions.example.com -> true
+curl http://localhost:8080 --header "Host:  empty-py-http.functions.example.com -> True